adabee94/jeka/docs/reference-guide/execution-engine-setup.md

 ## Hello World Project

-For simplicity's sake, we'll use trivial example just displaying a message on console.
+For simplicity's sake, we'll use the basic example of displaying a message on the console.

 ### Create Project Structure

 * Create the root dir of the project or use the _template wrapper project_ mentioned above.
 * At project root, execute `jeka scaffold#run scaffold#wrapper` (or just `jekaw scaffold#run` if using the template wrapper project).
 * Execute `jeka intellij#iml` or `jeka eclipse#files` in order to generate IDE configuration file.
-* The project with a _Jeka_ structure and a basic build class is ready to work within your IDE
+* The project with a _Jeka_ structure and a basic build class is ready to work within your IDE.

 ### Create a Jeka Method

-Jeka methods require to be zero-args instance methods returning `void`.
+Jeka methods must be zero-args instance methods returning `void`.

 Modify the _def/Build.java_ file to ad _hello_ method as follow.